What is dysthymic disorder or persistent depressive disorder (PDD)?

-Persistent depressive disorder (PDD) is a type of depression that lasts a long time.
-A person’s moods are generally low for at least 2 years.
+Persistent depressive disorder (PDD) is chronic depression that lasts a long time.
+A person’s moods are generally affected for at least 2 years (1 year for children and adolescents).
 Their depression is usually mild or moderate, rather than severe.
-Most people who have PDD can’t tell for sure when they first became depressed.
+Most people who have PDD can’t recall when they first became depressed.

-PDD is a fairly common type of depression.
-It is estimated that up to 4% of people have it.
+PDD is a common type of depression.
 It can begin in childhood or in adulthood.
-No one knows why, but like most types of depression, it appears to be more common in women.
+No one knows why.
+It appears to be more common in women.
 It used to be called dysthymic disorder or dysthymia.

 The main symptom of PDD is a sad, low, or dark mood on most days.
 This lasts for at least 2 years.
 Children and teens with PDD can feel irritable instead of depressed.
 Their symptoms last for at least 1 year.